issovic/alfresco-cmis/README.md

 # alfresco-cmis
- Utility classes for interfacing with Alfresco using the Alfresco OpenCMIS extension and Apache Chem
+ Utility classes for interfacing with Alfresco using the Alfresco OpenCMIS for springboot app.